 Why is it we all crave those chicken sandwiches and waffle fries on a Sunday?
 I have no idea.
 Now they had to add one of everyone’s favorite comfort foods to their menu.
 Now ordering is going to be more difficult, because Chick-fil-A mac and cheese is tasty.
 So if the lines are too long, or you just gotta try it, you can make my copycat recipe for their cheesy pasta!

 Can’t get enough Chick fil A?
-Try some of these recipes
+Try these recipes

 Chick fil A Mac & Cheese